 Welcome to the official website of the Bridlington Town Council.
-This website has been designed to provide what we hope will be a valuable source of information to all Bridlington residents, as well as a vehicle for news about happenings within the Town Council and the wider Bridlington community.
-The website is updated regularly with new information and events.
+This website has been designed to provide a valuable source of information to all Bridlington residents, as well news about happenings within the Town Council and the wider Bridlington community.

-Please note that this is not the Council located in Bridlington Town Hall; the Council in the Town Hall is the East Riding of Yorkshire Council.
+Please note that we are not located in Bridlington Town Hall; the Council in the Town Hall is the East Riding of Yorkshire Council.
 Please click here for a list of the services they provide, or call 01482 393939 for more information.

 Old Town Ward

 Cllr Thelma Milns

 For more information, visit the Your Councillors page.

 East Riding of Yorkshire Council Services